Canterbury Bankstown FC: History

-They were one of the first football clubs formed in Sydney and competed in the first ever New South Wales State League as Canterbury FC, the club has also been known as Canterbury-Marrickville Olympic and West Sydney Berries; the "Berry" part of the name derives from Canterbury.
+They were one of the first football clubs formed in Sydney and competed in the first ever New South Wales State League as Canterbury FC, the club has also been known as Canterbury-Marrickville Olympic, West Sydney Berries and Bankstown Berries; the "Berry" part of the name derives from Canterbury.
 Since that time, the club has enjoyed some years of success and also painful years of premiership droughts and grand final losses.
 The club played in the 1986 season of the National Soccer League.

 Having been one of the bigger and more successful district clubs in Sydney, by the mid-1960s the club found itself in severe financial strife.
 A group of influential and disgruntled Pan-Hellenic (Sydney Olympic) members and supporters decided because of various disputes to leave and enquired about investing in the club.
 It was all agreed that Canterbury would sell a controlling stake of the club to this group of investors, who wanted to form the basis of a 2nd big Greek soccer club in Sydney to challenge Pan-Hellenic, later to be known as Canterbury-Marrickville Olympic Soccer Club.

 In the mid-2000s the club had changed its name from Canterbury-Marrickville Olympic to West Sydney Berries to increase its appeal across South-western Sydney.
 It was the first time in the club's history club played without Canterbury in its name except for the period when they were known solely as Marrickville Olympic during the late 70's early 80's.

 The club was chosen by Football NSW to be automatically promoted along with Macarthur Rams to the NSW Premier League for the 2008 NSWPL Season.
 The main reason for the club's inclusion was to strengthen football's presence in Western Sydney and also to have a starting post for a possible Western Sydney franchise in the A-League.
 The team had an unsuccessful return to the top-flight league in New South Wales.
 The team managed a lowly 10th place and narrowly escaped relegation from the NSW Premier League.
 In July 2008 the West Sydney Berries announced they had raised more than $32.000 for the hospital at Westmead.

 After finishing last in the 2010 NSW Premier League season the club was relegated to the NSW Super League for the 2011 season, and for the 2012 NSW Super League season was known as Bankstown Berries FC and has since been renamed Canterbury Bankstown FC.